CurlyTaleGamesLLC/MaxFeeder/Docs/poker.md

 ![](poker/servo-note1.jpg)
 ![](poker/servo-note2.jpg)
 Locate the servo horn and depending on the size of the servo horn cut it at either the 2nd or 3rd hole.
+It should be 6mm from center of the servo screw and the center of the hole you will attach the poker arm to.
 See above photo.

 ![](poker/004_cable.jpg)
 Wrap the servo cable back and forth and use a twist tie to hold it in place.